PlatInna/SearchServer/README.md

 **Two important notes:**

-  - There is no need to add documents with zero ```hitcount``` to search results
+  1. There is no need to add documents with zero ```hitcount``` to search results
-  - when calculating ```hitcount```, only whole words need to be taken into account, that is, the word "there" is not an occurrence of the word "the"
+  2. When calculating ```hitcount```, only whole words need to be taken into account, that is, the word "there" is not an occurrence of the word "the"

 #### Method ```UpdateDocumentBase(istream& document_input)```